natcap/invest.users-guide/source/sediment_retention.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\watersheds.shp

-6. **This option has been removed for the 3.0 version of the sediment model** **Sub-watersheds (required)**.
+6. **This option has been removed for the standalone version of the sediment model** **Sub-watersheds (required)**.
 A shapefile of polygons.
 This is a layer of sub-watersheds, contained within the Watersheds (described above) which contribute to the points of interest where water quality will be analyzed.
 See the Working with the DEM section for information on creating sub-watersheds.
 Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be used in the Sediment Retention model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.

 7. **Biophysical table (required)**.
 A table containing model information corresponding to each of the land use  classes.
 NOTE: these data are attributes of each LULC class, not each cell in the raster map.